What Goes Well with Cornbread?

 2. Hot Dogs: A Whole New Food with Cornbread

 Do you have kids?
 Try these corn dog mini muffins.
+This is one winning combination that’s sure to be popular with the whole family.

 If you’re a vegetarian, ok, skip this part.
 (Cornbread pairs beautifully with so many veggies and hearty meatless dishes, so you will NOT be left out).